-Wine export or wine import depending on the point of view, are not the only way to sell wine.
+Wine exports or wine imports depending on the point of view, are not the only way to sell wine.
 Another important way is the Direct-to-Consumer (DTC) sales that have been an important way for wineries in the US to increase their sales.
 During the last few decades, DTC has become more and more fundamental for a winery to sell its wines.
 In Italy, this has taken off in a more exponential way during the last few years but it is still fairly limited to certain more well-known wine areas.
-(See our article 3 Reason to Visit a Boutique Winery in Tuscany)
+(See more in our article 3 Reason to Visit a Boutique Winery in Tuscany)

 A crucial part of DTC is focused at the wineries with welcoming people in the tasting rooms and to give visitors a personal tasting experience.
-These experiences that lead to sales and faithful customers have a limit though, it takes a lot of work and efforts and you can only welcome a certain number of visitors a day.
+These experiences that lead to sales and faithful customers have a limit though, it takes a lot of work and effort and you can only welcome a certain number of visitors in a day.
 In fact, Paul Mabray, CEO of Emetry, says that the coming decade will be all about learning how to take the DTC online, analyze and use data to “drive consumer relationships”, and in that way aiming for growth.
 (See At 2019 Close, Wine Marketing—Past And Future—Is Tied To Social Media, by Thomas Pellecchia in Forbes.)

 Traditional wine marketing is becoming heavier to manage for success and, instead, there will certainly be a need, not only in Italy but, generally, for wineries to learn to invest in marketing that caters to the consumers, their needs, interests, and hanging out where the consumers and fans are.
 There will be a need to understand your audience and their values in life as to be a successful brand people need to know, like, and trust you.
-Social media is in this context an important tool to reach your people and have conversations with them to learn more about them.
+Social media is in this context an important tool to reach your audience and have conversations with them to learn more about them.

 An Overview of Wine Club Companies